-Once one of the more popular forms of art, the theatre originates from ancient Greece, where more than five centuries ago Great Dionysias were held.
-The tragedies staged during their course attracted crowds of viewers.
+Theatre – once it used be one of the most popular forms of art, originating from ancient Greece, where more than five centuries ago Great Dionysias were held.
+The tragedies staged during the celebrations attracted crowds of viewers.
 Over the centuries, the form and themes of theatrical performances have evolved, using latest technologies and reflecting the joys and fears of individual generations.
 Regrettably, nowadays, when the pursuit of success matters most, increasingly seldom do we relish sophisticated art forms, and prefer uncomplicated entertainment in their stead.

 Henryk Tomaszewski is one of the most outstanding creators of the world-famous Wrocław theatre scene and its main promoter.
 Named after him, the Theatre Museum continues his work, teaching and entertaining at the same time.
 We hope that thanks to the multimedia installations we have created, the Theatre will also reach the young generation, enthusiastic about the availability of the internet and smartphones, to help them discover the immeasurable magic of the theatre.

 When designing museum installations, usually the key challenge is to transmit knowledge in an attractive and interesting way.
-In the case of the Theatre Museum, the task turned out to be even more complicated – we had to create a system that would encourage tourists to visit the facility.
+In the case of the Theatre Museum, the task turned out to be even more complicated – we had to create a system that would encourage tourists to visit the venue.
 We achieved this effect by creating a large-format projection on the facade of the building.
-Six windows of the Coffer Hall have become rear projection screens, and the intriguing animation presented on them every evening, accompanied by a catchy soundtrack and integrated lighting effects, invariably capture passers-by’s attention.
+Six windows of the Coffer Hall have become rear projection screens, and the intriguing animation presented on them every evening, accompanied by a catchy soundtrack and integrated lighting effects, invariably capture attention of passers-by’.
 By using high-quality laser projectors with high brightness, we were able to get not only a clear and a sharp image to display the smallest details, but we also created a reliable system that can work for years with no need for intervention by users.
 Shows start automatically at the times scheduled by the CMS.
 The same mechanism also makes sure that the system does not start unnecessarily when it is bright outside.
 It also turns off the museum’s external lighting when projection is in progress.
 After 10 p.m., the show is quieter so as not to disturb the local residents.
-In addition to projecting images on the Coffer Room’s windows, we also placed four movable mansions in it.
-Each of these has backlit Plexiglas panels with information about Wrocław theatres and a large touch monitor, a monitor in the mansion wing, as well as a monitor in the mansion’s interior cabin.
+In addition to image projection on the Coffer Room’s windows, we also placed four movable mansions in this space.
+Each of these has backlit Plexiglas panels with information about Wrocław theatres, as well as a large touch screen, a display screen in the mansion wing, and a monitor in the mansion’s interior cabin.
 One of these cabins has a listening stand instead of a monitor.
 In addition, in the Coffer Room we created an installation with six stage windows where images can be displayed in the Pepper’s ghost technology.

 Although all the image presentation spots that we have created in the museum seem to serve the same function, they differ significantly.
 The simplest of them are stands with touch screens that allow visitors to enrich their knowledge or view historical materials.
 In the lobby, you will find a welcome monitor with basic information about the museum and a description of the current temporary exhibition.
 The lobby also has three information monitors which use the wall mural as a backdrop to create an imitation of a living theater rigging system.
 The projections under the stairs leading to the first and second floor display photos and posters from former theatrical performances; the projection on the rolled screen in the Doll Room displays materials on work collection of Henryk Tomaszewski, while the projection over the Master’s desk presents his notes.
 By using appropriate photographic accessories, the projection in the photo gallery presents the traditional method of developing photos, and the projector and speakers built into an old CRT TV allow you to watch news broadcast years ago.
 Weary tourists can rest on the bench with a monitor mounted in front of it, which provides a moment of respite while watching the video materials.
 Monitors behind mirrors are an unusual attraction.
 Together with sensors and players, they create interactive installations: “Ballet Dancer” and “Dressing Table”.
 As for the former one, when you approach the mirror with a ballet rod, instead of the viewers’ legs you see the dancing legs of the ballerina, while when you stand at the original dressing table of Igor Przegrodzki, the mirror shows his image instead of reflecting the viewers’ faces.